Xcode build benchmarks by Mac chip

 The chart below ranks every Mac chip in the project’s results from quickest to slowest.
 Hover, tap or use the arrow keys to read off any chip’s build time, core count and memory, and how it compares with the fastest machine.

 Build time in seconds (lower is faster).
 Each bar is the fastest community-reported run for that chip; coloured by chip family.
-Showing Xcode 26, the current release, with the newest M5 silicon (and an iPhone A18 Pro for fun).
+Showing Xcode 26, the current release, with the newest M5 silicon (and the A18 Pro from the new MacBook Neo).
 Switch to Xcode 16 for the older, wider line-up — times are only comparable within one Xcode version.

 What the chart shows